-There is one string included in all class and file names: XXX.
-It is recommended to replace this by another string more specific.
-This is done by
+In all examples there is one string included in all class and file names: "XXX".
+It is recommended to replace this by another string more specific for user task.
+This is done by rename.sh script, provided together with Go4 distribution.
+For example, change to "Ship" can be done with: